 It has occurred to me that Trayvon Martin should not have to serve as a lesson or provide us the opportunity to talk about race and stereotypes and assumptions.
-But, without a doubt, I realize that his family would give anything to have Trayvon with them, rather than have to preserve his memory, seek justice on his behalf, and fight for his dignity and his legacy.
+Instead of having Trayvon with them, his family has to preserve his memory, seek justice on his behalf, and fight for his dignity and his legacy.

-While that has occurred to me, I wish as your mother, that occurrence was not now part of my perspective.
-But it is.
+I wish as your mother, that Trayvon Martin was not now part of my perspective.
+But he is.
 Trayvon Martin is the lens by which I now see your reality and your very existence.
 And I wish with all my heart that wasn’t the case, that there was something I — or anyone — could do to erase that perspective.
 But there isn’t.
 For that, I am sorry.